How do I place a deceased estates notice?

 Why place a deceased estates notice?

 As an executor, you are responsible for dealing with any claims against the estate.
-After you receive a grant of representation (grant of probate), it is recommended in law (under the Trustee Act 1925 for England and Wales, the Confirmation of Executors Act 1823 for Scotland, and the Trustee Act 1958 in Northern Ireland) that you place an advertisement in The Gazette and a local newspaper to find creditors who are owed money by the estate.
+After you receive a grant of representation (grant of probate), it is recommended in law that you place an advertisement in The Gazette to find creditors who are owed money by the estate (under the Trustee Act 1925 for England and Wales, the Confirmation of Executors Act 1823 for Scotland, and the Trustee Act 1958 in Northern Ireland).
+It is also recommended that you put a statutory advertisement in a local newspaper if in England and Wales or Northern Ireland.

 A deceased estates notice is an advertisement placed in The Gazette which contains the details of a deceased person and the executor/administrator, so that any person with a claim against (or an interest in) the deceased person's estate can come forward.